poethan/cushLEPOR/README.md

 # cushLEPOR: Customised hLEPOR Using LABSE Distilled Knowledge Model to Improve Agreement with Human Judgements
 cushLEPOR submission to WMT2021 Metric Shared Task: place holder for the data to be shared.

-iead behind: take advantage of huge language models, but use a light weight fasion; also use human evlauation labled scores, tune the automatic metric. overall: towards high quality human level eval via auto-metric using distilled knowledge models!
+The idea behind: take advantage of huge language models, but use a light weight fasion; also use human evaluation labled scores, tune the automatic metric. overall: towards high quality human level eval via auto-metric using distilled knowledge models!

 cushLEPOR(LM): tuned version using language model LaBSE (Language-agnostic BERT Sentence Embedding) by Feng et al (2020).